kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 ### Regex

 A regex to match text in each item.
 By default, the sorter will use the text after the match.
-Text that do no match will be left in place, and will be at the top.
+Text that does not match will be left in place, and will be at the top.
 The regex language is JavaScript.

 A global flag (g) can be used, which will alter the way